OneBitSoftware/Microsoft.AspNetCore.Authentication.ActiveDirectory/README.md

 This is still work in progress.
 Kerberos is not attempted yet.

 Todo:
+- Fix the state caching capability.
+I need to research the best design to store the challange at the server.
 - Create a Log Out action link
 - Get some unit tests in place
 - Clean up some code and add more comments